-These are all terms you'll get to know close and personal..
+These are all terms you'll get to know up-close and personal..

 Before you invest a dime on your Commercial Kitchen go see your local government officials.
 That would be the township, village or the city.
 Determine what zoning district your property is located in.